ChiyuCC/sequence-breaking-ff6/README.md

 -   Unlike the times when we only initiated the battle at Narshe to get the Airship Glitch, we're going to play it out normally like this
     -   Defeat all monsters _except_ for Kefka
     -   This will make them appear on the Veldt, and give you more time to play around with teleporting
-    -   You could challenge Kefka once and die, if you want to steal from him
+    -   You may be tempted to challenge Kefka to steal from him and then die, but I'd recommend against it
+        -   While dying in battle won't cause a gameover here, it will reset your coordinates which will cause problems with teleporting out of the snowfields
 -   Once you have cleared the map, let all three of your parties escape the Narshe snowfields
     -   If for some reason your characters don't warp to a proper out of bounds place, try selecting another save and then resetting
 -   All three parties should be near the front gate of Narshe now